nixworks/public/news/2014/05/26/README.md

 ##### 276 girls kidnapped from northern Nigeria
 ### [Air Marshal Alex Barde, the Nigeria head of defense, tells protesters in Abuja that the military knows where the 300 girls kidnapped by Boko Haram are but are reluctant to rescue them due to the fear of having them killed. ](/news/2014/05/26/air-marshal-alex-barde-the-nigeria-head-of-defense-tells-protesters-in-abuja-that-the-military-knows-where-the-300-girls-kidnapped-by-boko.md)
-_Context: Boko Haram, Abuja, Nigeria, 276 girls kidnapped from northern Nigeria_
+_Context: Nigeria, 276 girls kidnapped from northern Nigeria, Abuja, Boko Haram_

 ##### Islam
 ### [Islamist terror group Boko Haram kills at least 33 security personnel during attacks in Nigeria's northeastern Yobe State. ](/news/2014/05/26/islamist-terror-group-boko-haram-kills-at-least-33-security-personnel-during-attacks-in-nigeria-s-northeastern-yobe-state.md)
-_Context: Islam, Boko Haram, Yobe State, Nigeria_
+_Context: Yobe State, Boko Haram, Nigeria, Islam_

 ##### Pfizer
 ### [Drugmaker Pfizer says it will not proceed with its attempted $119 billion bid for AstraZeneca. ](/news/2014/05/26/drugmaker-pfizer-says-it-will-not-proceed-with-its-attempted-119-billion-bid-for-astrazeneca.md)
-_Context: Pfizer, AstraZeneca_
+_Context: AstraZeneca, Pfizer_

 ##### Passenger train
 ### [At least 25 people are killed and 100 injured as a passenger train rams into a goods train in Uttar Pradesh, India.](/news/2014/05/26/at-least-25-people-are-killed-and-100-injured-as-a-passenger-train-rams-into-a-goods-train-in-uttar-pradesh-india.md)